bodo-ai/Bodo/docs/source/programming_with_bodo/BodoSQL.rst

             - Truncates to date but is still Timestamp type.
 This may change in the future.

-    *Note*: CAST correctness can often not be determined at compile time.
+    .. note:: CAST correctness can often not be determined at compile time.
 Users are responsible for ensuring that conversion is possible (e.g. ``CAST(str_col as INTEGER)``).